sherazmahar/AndroidChatApp-Firebase/README.md

 # AndroidChatApp-Firebase
-Android Chat and Messaging App Using Firebase
+Android Chat and Messaging App Using FCM Firebase